Blog

 • Refunds and return processing.

 Similarly, users on Wix Stores, BigCommerce, or WooCommerce rely on native order dashboards or simple extensions to perform these core OMS functions.
-These tools provide a balance of affordability and usability, allowing smaller sellers to automate key processes without the setup complexity of enterprise systems like IBM Sterling or Manhattan Active OMS.
+Such tools provide a balance of affordability and usability, allowing smaller sellers to automate key processes without the setup complexity of enterprise systems like IBM Sterling or Manhattan Active OMS.

 Enterprise OMS for Large-Scale Operations